CDCgov/template/code-of-conduct.md

 We aspire to create a culture where people work joyfully, communicate openly about things that matter, and provide great services globally.
 We would like our team and communities (both government and private sector) to reflect on diveristy of all kinds, not just the classes protected in law.
-Diversity fosters innovations.
+Diversity fosters innovation.
 Diverse teams are creative teams.
 We need a diversity of perpective to create solutions for the challenges we face.

 This is our code of conduct (adapted from [18F's Code of Conduct](https://github.com/18F/code-of-conduct)).
 We follow all Equal Employment Opportunity laws and we expect everyone we work with to adhere to the [GSA Anti-harrasment Policy](http://www.gsa.gov/portal/directive/d0/content/512516), even if they do not work for the Centers for Disease Control and Prevention.
 We expect every user to follow this code of conduct and the laws and policies mentioned above.

 ##Be Empowering

 Consider what you can do to encourage and support others.
 Make room for quieter voices to contribute.
 Offer support and enthusiasm for great ideas.
 Leverage the low cost of experimentation to support your colleagues' ideas, and take care to acknowledge the original source.
 Look for ways to contribute and collaborate, even in situations where you normally wouldn't.
 Share your knowledge and skills.
-Prioritiza access for and input from those who are traditionally excluded from the civic process.
+Prioritize access for and input from those who are traditionally excluded from the civic process.

 ##Boundaries